E. Coli Culture in Droplets Using dSURF Fluorosurfactant

-This application note was made in collaboration with Oksana Shvydkiv and her lab.
+This application note was made in collaboration with Oksana Shvydkiv and her lab to highlight the biocompatibility of the surfactant dSurf by performing an E. Coli culture in droplets.

 Continuous phase Reagents: